kubauth/kubauth-doc/docs/50-kubernetes-integration/140-workstation-setup.md

 ```bash
 john
 ```
-You can also have more information by using an option to dump the JWT token:
+You can also obtain more information by using an option to dump the JWT token:

 ```{ .bash .copy}
 kc whoami -d